 Australia-United Kingdom Free Trade Agreement

-Australia’s services companies and professionals will benefit from new commitments that make it easier to operate in the UK market, supporting the mutual recognition of professional qualifications and greater certainty for skilled professionals entering the UK labour market.
-Reflecting our deep people-to-people links, both countries will offer enhanced opportunities to live and work temporarily in each other’s country.
+Australia’s services companies and professionals have benefitted from new commitments that have made it easier to operate in the UK market, supporting the mutual recognition of professional qualifications and greater certainty for skilled professionals entering the UK labour market.
+Reflecting our deep people-to-people links, both countries have offered enhanced opportunities to live and work temporarily in each other’s country.

-Innovation and Early Careers Skills Exchange Pilot (IECSEP) is an outcome of the FTA and builds on the strong cultural ties between Australia and the UK, the IECSEP provides a new opportunity for UK citizens who are early in their career, or who have made contributions to innovation, to live and work in Australia.
+The Innovation and Early Careers Skills Exchange Pilot (IECSEP) is an outcome of the FTA and builds on the strong cultural ties between Australia and the UK.
+The IECSEP provides a new opportunity for UK citizens who are early in their career, or who have made contributions to innovation, to live and work in Australia.
 The first round of applications will open on 9am (BST) 25 September 2023.